 (I) In addition to satisfying the requirements of this section, the cards used by a Class A licensee in any poker room game must-

-1. Be visually distinguishable from the cards used by that Class A licensee to play any table games; and card backings.
-These card backings may be distinguished, without limitation, by different logos, different colors or different design patterns.
+1. Be visually distinguishable from the cards used by that Class A licensee to play any table games; and

 2. Be made of plastic; and